South Korea promotes 'sports diplomacy' to engage Pyongyang | DW | 27.11.2020

 "Moon thinks that a return to strategic patience will mean the end of any possibility of a settlement of the Korean issue," he told DW.
 "By putting this plan on the table, he is sending a message to Washington that a new form of diplomacy is required to engage North Korea."

-Perhaps the biggest obstacle to Biden being proactive on North Korea is the scale of the problems that he faces at home, with rising numbers of coronavirus victims and a contracting economy likely to take up most of his attention, at least in the early days of his new administration.
+Perhaps the biggest obstacle to Biden becoming proactive on North Korea is the scale of other problems confronting him at home — with rising numbers of coronavirus infections and a contracting economy likely to take up most of his attention, at least in the early days of his new administration.

 Read more: North Korea apologizes for shooting of South Korea official